virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeLinkNodes

-The event will be executed before the *linkNodes* action.
-This event will be run for each linking containers action.
+The event is executed before the *linkNodes* action.
+This event is run for each linking containers action.
 It is provided for Docker containers only.

 **Event Placeholders:**